 And perhaps IP protection should only go as far as ensuring that copycats improve on the current product and pay a fixed royalty based on percentage of price sold on the neww products they develop using the existing IP (Step Up IP).
 Only then can we see real improvements.
 Coz there cannot always be new innovations, and improving on current innovations would also constitute an innovation, nonetheless.

 Further more, we have a crisis on hand.
-Climate change.
+Sustainability.
 The world needs to work together on this one.
 For one country cannot make a difference, it has to be a world effort to save our planet.
 No matter how advanced science is, we can understand nature, we can nurture nature, we may even be able to replicate nature in some ways, but we could never replace our entire earth in the same way our creator made earth.
 So what better time than now to ensure that we protect the very planet we live on and the very resources that we have for our survival.

 Countries spend tons of resources for the best technology in warfare.
 But what they don’t realise is that these weapons could protect their country.
 But what’s the point of protecting a country if we do not have an earth to live on?
 The implications are real.
 And the resources we waste on trying to serve our political ends could have been better placed into understanding and protecting the very thing that gives us life.
 Earth.
 For without which, protecting a country is futile.
 What are we fighting For?